 In January 2017, Zoukak moved to a larger multifaceted cultural space, located in the Karantina region, next to Beirut’s River Bridge.
-The venue includes a rehearsal room with parquet flooring, a technically equipped performance space, a café/bar and a meeting space for public gatherings.
+The venue includes a rehearsal room, a technically equipped performance space, a café/bar and a meeting space for public gatherings.

 Zoukak Studio was established in 2008, first and foremost as a meeting point, a place where artists and students gather for practical research and reflection around processes of artistic creation, stemming from the company’s aim of developing a dialogue of exchange and sharing of experiences, and providing local practitioners with a space to experiment.
 The space has served as a rehearsal studio for local practitioners, producing and supporting over 30 theatre and dance performances to date.